 Future Expansion: 3,000 HA

-resilience .By equipping rural women, youth, and fishermen with skills like tailoring, batik, sustainable fishing, and coconut weaving, we are trying to create long term livelihoods, while the large-scale mangrove planting program also serves as a protective wall against cyclones.
+Our mangrove forestry project is more than just environmental restoration; it’s a dual enabler of socio-economic development and disaster resilience.
+By equipping rural women, youth, and fishermen with skills like tailoring, batik, sustainable fishing, and coconut weaving, we are trying to create long-term livelihoods.
+Alongside that, the large-scale mangrove planting program also serves as a protective wall against cyclones.

 Mangroves serve as nurseries for a wide range of marine species, providing critical habitat for fish, shrimp, crabs, and other aquatic organisms.
-By restoring degraded mangrove forests, we’re creating and preserving essential breeding grounds and feeding areas for marine life.
+By restoring degraded mangrove forests, we’re creating and preserving essential breeding grounds and feeding areas for aquatic life.
 Additionally, the project’s focus on sustainable fisheries management and reducing pollution helps to protect marine ecosystems from harmful human activities.
 Through these efforts, we are working to ensure the health and vitality of our oceans and the diverse marine life they support.

 The project is the first demonstration of blue carbon in the country.
 Hence this serves as a template for future project deployments in the country.
 Additionally, the program works with universities and leading marine scientists of the region to enhance and archive local knowledge and data on mangroves and blue carbon in general.
 So this unique blend of community bodies, academia, federations, regional and federal ministries makes this project a pioneering initiative to cultivate collaboration and partnerships.

-Mangroves provide a unique interface between land and sea, supporting a diverse array of terrestrial species.
-By restoring degraded mangrove forests, we’re creating and preserving habitat for a variety of birds, reptiles, mammals, and insects.
-Additionally, the project’s focus on sustainable livelihoods and reducing pollution helps to protect terrestrial ecosystems from harmful human activities.
-Through these efforts, we’re working to ensure the health and vitality of our planet’s diverse terrestrial ecosystems.
+Mangroves serve as nurseries for a wide range of marine species, providing critical habitat for fish, shrimp, crabs, and other aquatic organisms.
+By restoring degraded mangrove forests, we’re creating and preserving essential breeding grounds and feeding areas for aquatic life.
+Additionally, the project’s focus on sustainable fisheries management and reducing pollution helps to protect marine ecosystems from harmful human activities.
+Through these efforts, we are working to ensure the health and vitality of our oceans and the diverse marine life they support.

 The project is the first demonstration of blue carbon in the country.
 Hence this serves as a template for future project deployments in the country.
 Additionally, the program works with universities and leading marine scientists of the region to enhance and archive local knowledge and data on mangroves and blue carbon in general.
 So this unique blend of community bodies, academia, federations, regional and federal ministries makes this project a pioneering initiative to cultivate collaboration and partnerships.